Bronstein, Gewirtz & Grossman, LLC Notifies Twitter, Inc. (TWTR) Investors of Class Action and Encourages Investors to Contact the Firm

-Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Twitter, Inc. ("Twitter" or the “Company) (NYSE: TWTR) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Twitter securities between March 24, 2022, and April 1, 2022, (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Ftwtr.
+NEW YORK, April 20, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Twitter, Inc. ("Twitter" or the “Company) (: TWTR) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Twitter securities between March 24, 2022, and April 1, 2022, (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/twtr.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.